Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 A Few More Useful Settings

-Under General Settings > Defaults, you will see that the default slide duration is set to 9000ms.
+Under Module General Options > Defaults, you will see that the default slide duration is set to 9000ms.
 That means that every single slide in your slider will last 9 seconds before switching to the next slide.
 I personally think that’s too much, and that the slide duration should not be over 4000ms.
 Otherwise, your users will most likely only see your first slide.
 I mean, come on, who’s going to wait 9 seconds for a slide change?

-The Scroll Effects dropdown contains a number of interesting effects that you can apply to your slider when your user starts scrolling down the page.
+The Scroll Based Effects dropdown contains a number of interesting effects that you can apply to your slider when your user starts scrolling down the page.
 I suggest you play around with these and try them all out.

 Next, head on over to the backend of your page and paste the shortcode wherever you would like to display the slider.
 Update the page afterwards, so you can immediately see a live preview of your slider.
 Once you’ve added the shortcode to a page, every change you make to your slider will be visible on that page.
-Just don’t forget to hit the Save Slide button every time you make a change!
+Just don’t forget to hit the Save button every time you make a change!

 My slider is still blank, since I’ve not added any slides to it yet.